Whowlett13/README.md-Generator.github.io/README.md

 ## Table Of Contents:
--Description Of Functionality
+- Description Of Functionality
--Installation
+- Installation
--Link to Deployed Application
+- Link to Deployed Application
--ScreenShot of Deployed Application
+- ScreenShot of Deployed Application
--Built With
+- Built With
--License
+- License
--Creator
+- Creator

 ## Description Of Functionality:
 a command-line application that dynamically generates a professional README.md for any application a README.md is needed for.